-the target area.
+to get the area wanted.
 Scroll through multiple slices using the arrow keys while the cursor hoovers over the view you want to change, and then set seeds on more than one slice.

-This will probably require many seed-points and some experimenting.
-Keep running the filter and adding more seed-points as needed (the seed-points will be saved until they are cleared) until the entire, darkest area is covered by the label (Figure 6.3).
+This will probably require many seed points and some experimenting.
+Keep running the filter and adding more seed points as needed (the seed points will be saved until they are cleared) until the entire darkest area is covered by the label (Figure ??).
 Delete all the extra labels that were generated while you practiced.
 Now you have one of the regions finished.
 Rename this label to 'DarkRegion'.

 For the second region, select 'Threshold' under the 'Tools' menu.
 This tool will label all the pixels in the volume that have a value between the set thresholds.
-The thresholds can be set by seed-points or using sliders to select values to label.
-Choose threshold values that will label the entire tooth volume except the darkest regions (Figure 6.4).
-Make sure that the area selected by the threshold-filter slightly overlaps the label that you made for the darkest regions.
+The thresholds can be set by seed points, but there are also slider bars to select values to label.
+Choose threshold values that will label the entire tooth volume except the darkest regions (Figure ??).
+Make sure that the area selected by the threshold filter overlaps the label that you made for the darkest regions slightly.
 Press the 'Run Filter' button.
 Rename the layer to 'Threshold'.

 To get rid of the overlap, choose the 'BooleanRemove' tool from the 'Mask Filters' menu.
-Set the Target Layer to 'Threshold' or to the layer you just made.
-Set Mask Layer to 'DarkRegion' or to the layer you made from the darkest region.
+Set the Target Layer to 'Threshold' or the layer you just made.
+Set Mask Layer to 'DarkRegion' or the layer you made from the darkest region.
 Run this filter by clicking 'Run Filter'.

-(Figure 6.5).
-A new label should appear that does not overlap, called 'REMOVE Threshold', if you have renamed the labels as described above.
+(Figure ??).
+A new label should appear that does not overlap called 'REMOVE_Threshold' if you have renamed the labels as described above.

 Open the 'Threshold' tool once again.
-Now set the threshold to select the highest intensity region in the tooth.
-Make sure that it is as big a threshold as possible
+Now set the threshold to select the highest